laetho/metagraf/readme.md

 # Acknowledgement

-A thank you to my current employer <a href="https://www.norsk-tipping.no">Norsk Tipping AS</a>, for letting me share this work under an open source license.
+Kudos goes to my current employer <a href="https://www.norsk-tipping.no">Norsk Tipping AS</a>, for letting me work on this in the open.